 - Use the extra selling time to actual sell, coach, manage etc.

 Actual selling time is decreasing and being replaced with forecasting time by your sales reps and sales managers.
 Stop the insanity with obsessive forecast accuracy.
-Send this post to your CFO and find a better way.
-Leave a comment or email me directly on how I can help.
+Send this post to your CFO and find a better way; email me directly on how I can help.
 Your sales reps and managers need it.